 The Balsam flower is a heat-loving plant.
 In central Texas, direct sow the seeds as soon as all danger of frost is passed.
 Make sure to amend the soil with compost for good drainage.
 Since balsam seeds are fast to germinate, it is not necessary to start them indoors.
 Also, Balsam is delicate that does not tolerate transplanting.
 Space the plants a foot apart for better air circulation.

-This flower is very easy to grow and does not require a lot of care.
+This flower is easy to grow and does not require much care.
 Give it occasional watering, and it will do just fine.
 It loves the heat and blooms prolifically in the peak of summer.
 It grows well in both sun and part sun locations.

 Do I need to fertilize balsam flowers?

-If you prepare the planting site well with compost and organic amendment, you balsam plant will not ask for more.
+If you prepare the planting site well with compost and organic amendment, your balsam plant will not ask for more.